realcliffzhang/React-Native-Calculator/README.md

 # React Native Calculator
 ## General Info
 I built a calculator app using React Native.
 It's not fully functional, but I did want to use this mini-project to introduce myself to JavaScript mobile application frameworks.
 I am excited to have learned how powerful and convenient it is to integrate markup language (embedding XML through JSX) into a high-level programming language (JS).
-Also using one code base and deploying them to multiple platforms is also a godsend.
+My next react native project is in progress, will be launching it soon.
 ## Screenshots
 ![Screenshot](https://i.imgur.com/w9ETQ0y.png)
 ## Built With